 Before booking your flight, always consider the overall cost and read the fine print to see if there are additional fees.
 Know that travelling with luggage could double or even triple the total price of the ticket, depending on an airline.

 If you are using budget airlines like Ryanair or EasyJet, check where the airport is as they are notoriously known for being in the middle of nowhere.
 Booking a cheap flight to Paris-Beauvais only means you have to come up with extra cash and extra time to travel 80+km to Paris city centre and back.

 Our tips for scoring a bargain deal:

-- Be flexible and experiment with different times and dates
+- Be flexible with destination and experiment with different times and dates

 - Sign up for emails and use price alerts to your advantage

 - Don’t fly directly and check out flights to nearby airports too

 Skyscanner / Sometimes it can be challenging to choose where to travel, and that’s why we love to use a “fly to everywhere” feature on Skyscanner.
 Having an option to see a calendar showing the most affordable dates is a great way to plan ahead.

 Just so you know, Skyscanner is not a booking site and once you come across the deal you’d like, you’ll be redirected to a different site.